-Our in-depth adult ADHD and autism assessments are designed to explore your sensory, cognitive, and socio-emotional profile in detail, and to determine whether your experiences align with autism, ADHD and/or related diagnoses.
+Our in-depth adult neurodiversity assessments are designed to explore your sensory, cognitive, and socio-emotional profile in detail, and to determine whether your experiences align with autism, ADHD and/or related diagnoses.
 We will also assess for common co-occurring conditions such as mood disorders, anxiety, OCD or trauma that may contribute to the clinical presentation.

 Our goal is to help you gain an understanding of your profile, empowering you with insights and recommendations tailored to your needs.